ros-industrial/industrial_training/gh_pages/_source/session7/ROS2-Basics.md

 - Add a `LaserScan` display and have it display the '/scan' topic.
 You should start to see 2D laser scan data appear as if the scanner were attached to the end of the robot.
 Getting intermittent transform errors is normal.

-# ROS2 File System

-## 1. Introduction

-During this tutorial, you will learn how to navigate through your ROS2 system.
-In addition, you will start your first ROS2 nodes and create your own ROS workspace for further tutorials.
-You can use the given links in the documentation for further information.

-- Lines beginning with $ are terminal commands.

-  - To open a new terminal → use the shortcut ctrl+alt+t.
-  - To open a new tab inside an existing terminal → use the shortcut ctrl+shift+t.
-  - To kill a process in a terminal → use the shortcut crtl+c.

-- Lines beginning with # indicate the syntax of the commands.